Orjan Xhemalaj

-Orjan Xhemalaj (born 7 June 1989 in Ballsh) is an Albanian professional footballer who currently plays for KF Erzeni in the Kategoria e Parë.
+Orjan Xhemalaj (born 7 June 1989 in Ballsh) is an Albanian professional footballer who currently plays for KF Vora in the Kategoria e Parë.

 Career

 Club career

 On 30 July 2019 KF Teuta Durrës confirmed, that Xhemalaj had returned to the club.
 Having only made one appearance for Teuta, he left the club at the end of the year and returned to KF Erzeni in January 2020.